 To start, Sweet Sweat is advertised as a “workout enhancer” that targets problem areas.
 It contains white snow petroleum, kosher Brazilian carnauba wax, acai, pomegranate, coconut oil, kosher jojoba, camelina, squalane oils, aloe vera extract, vitamin E and fragrance.
 This sculpting cream is applied to fatty areas such as the buttocks, hips, upper arms and lower back.
 It should be used just before a workout and should not be applied over other creams and lotions.
-The purpose of Sweet Sweat is to improve circulation, increase perspiration and fight muscle fatigue.
-Thermogenesis and muscle activity should increase where this cream is applied.
+The product supposedly improves circulation, increases perspiration and fights muscle fatigue.

 No Results – “A Common Issue?”

-One customer said, “Had high hopes for this product.
+“Had high hopes for this product.
 Really disappointed.
-No results.”
+No results,” stated a customer.

 Numerous User Complaints – “A Big Problem”

-We certainly encountered plenty of customer complaints posted online about Sweet Sweat sculpting cream.
+We certainly encountered plenty of customer complaints posted online about Sweet Sweat.
 In fact, one user said, “This doesn’t do anything for me at all.
 It’s a waste of money.”

 “Greasy, stinky – was walking outside for an hour in 90 degree heat not as much sweat as I would have like – real messy cleanup,” said another customer.

-Our research has concluded that if there is a certain part of a diet product or weight-loss program that is very burdensome (a painful/difficult exercise routine, no clinical studies, a lot of user complaints) the probability of long-term results is slim.
-So, if Sweet Sweat does lead to a high number of user problems, this could be quite problematic.
+Our research has concluded that if there is a certain part of a diet product deemed a concern, like negative customer testimonials, the probability of long-term results is slim.
+So, if Sweet Sweat does lead to a high number of user problems, we see a bigger issue.

-Put simply, there is no documented clinical research presented on the official website to support weight-loss claims regarding Sweet Sweat sculpting cream.
+There’s no documented clinical research presented on the official website to support weight-loss claims regarding Sweet Sweat.
 At DietSpotlight, we really need to find published science that backs the product’s ingredients.
-With Sweet Sweat, we only see a big red flag, because it’s just not there.
+With Sweet Sweat, we only see a big red flag, because there’s no solid science used as evidence.

 The Bottom Line – Does Sweet Sweat Work?

-Among the best products we’ve seen in 2015 is one called Leptigen.
-This diet pill contains a blend of four key ingredients, which have been proven in documented scientific research to help speed up fat loss and elevate metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+This diet pill contains a blend of four key ingredients, which have been shown in documented scientific research to help speed up fat loss and elevate metabolism.
 Furthermore, we were unable to find any complaints concerning harmful side effects and customer reviews on the web reveal people are seeing great results.